Roger Clarke's Web-Site

 This paper has reported on the results of a study of meta-questions affecting a content analysis project.
 A range of guidance has been located and summarised in relation to secondary research whose raw data is published academic papers.
 The role of criticism (or critiquing) in IS research has been clarified.
 The particular challenge has been confronted of how to perform content analysis when the theory-lens through which the observation is being performed arises from critical theory research.

-The paper has implications for IS researchers generally.
+This paper has implications for IS researchers generally.
 Much of the material that has been summarised applies to all content analysis of published papers, nomatter whether the research approach adopted is positivist, interpretivist, design science or critical theory.
 A small qualification is appropriate, in that the majority of the material relates to research that goes beyond mere exposition of existing literature and is at least modestly questioning about that literature's quality and/or continuing relevance.

-The paper goes further, however, in that it contains guidance in relation to constructive criticism of existing works.
+This paper goes further, however, in that it contains guidance in relation to constructive criticism of existing works.
 I contend that IS will become increasingly static, and its outputs will be decreasingly valuable, if it values politeness to authors too highly and puts too little emphasis on constructive criticism of existing literature.
 The method adopted includes proposals about how a researcher can detect and avoid excessively sharp expression, focus the discussion on the message, avoid shooting the original messenger, and in turn avoid being shot themselves.

 Alvesson M. & Deetz S. (2000) 'Doing Critical Management Research' Sage, 2000